Women's suffrage in the United States: National American Woman Suffrage Association

 Although Anthony was the leading force in the newly merged organization, it did not always follow her lead.
-In 1893 the NAWSA voted over Anthony's objection to alternate the site of its annual conventions between Washington and various other parts of the country.
+In 1893, the NAWSA voted over Anthony's objection to alternate the site of its annual conventions between Washington and various other parts of the country.
 Anthony's pre-merger NWSA had always held its conventions in Washington to help maintain focus on a national suffrage amendment.
 Arguing against this decision, she said she feared, accurately as it turned out, that the NAWSA would engage in suffrage work at the state level at the expense of national work.

 Stanton, elderly but still very much a radical, did not fit comfortably into the new organization, which was becoming more conservative.
 In 1895 she published The Woman's Bible, a controversial best-seller that attacked the use of the Bible to relegate women to an inferior status.
 The NAWSA voted to disavow any connection with the book despite Anthony's objection that such a move was unnecessary and hurtful.
 Stanton afterwards grew increasingly alienated from the suffrage movement.

 The suffrage movement declined in vigor during the years immediately after the 1890 merger.
-When Carrie Chapman Catt was appointed head of the NAWSA's Organization Committee in 1895, it was unclear how many local chapters the organization had or who their officers were.
+When Carrie Chapman Catt became head of the NAWSA's Organization Committee in 1895, the number of local chapters and the identities of their officers were largely unknown.
+Moreover, ten states had no known suffrage organization.
 Catt began revitalizing the organization, establishing a plan of work with clear goals for every state every year.
 Anthony was impressed and arranged for Catt to succeed her when she retired from the presidency of the NAWSA in 1900.
-In her new post Catt continued her effort to transform the unwieldy organization into one that would be better prepared to lead a major suffrage campaign.
+In her new post, Catt continued to transform the unwieldy organization into one that would be better prepared to lead a major suffrage campaign.